Aadarshraj-Sah/find_my_bus_app/README.md

-# Find My Bus App UI
+# Find My Bus App
-A clone of the Instagram App UI.
+An App made to make Bus travel easy and convinient.

 ## Table of contents
 * [General info](#general-info)